alexhaydock/alexhaydock.github.io/_pages/privacy-sitevisitor.md

 #### Overview
 * I do not hold any information about you as a visitor; nor do I want to.
 * For extra certainty, I operate an [onion service](https://www.torproject.org/docs/onion-services.html.en) version of this site which can be accessed anonymously.
-Please use the onion icon (🧅) in the top bar to access this.

 #### Analytics
 * I do not currently use any analytics code (Google Analytics, Matomo, etc) on this site.